-NOTE: All Youth Livestock Show exhibitors who are going to attend the Wyoming State Fair must complete and submit registration & medical release forms which can be obtained at the State Fair Meeting, Saturday, August 06, 2022.
-All entries must be finalized by noon on Monday, August 08, 2022
+NOTE: All Youth Livestock Show exhibitors who are going to attend the Wyoming State Fair must complete and submit registration & medical release forms which can be obtained at the State Fair Meeting, Saturday, August 05, 2023.
+All entries must be finalized by noon on Monday, August 07, 2023.
+NEW for 2023, the Wyoming State Fair will be drug testing Youth Market Swine, Beef, Goats and Sheep.
+For these market species, drug testing will be mandatory for the State Fair Grand Champion and Reserve Champion award winners and two randomly selected market animals from each species.
+By 12 pm on opening day of the 2023 Wyoming State Fair, exhibitors MUST turn in their drug declaration forms to the Exhibitor Office drop box, ONE FORM IS REOUIRED PER MARKET ANIMAL.